Virtualization-projects/rancher-labs-wiki/Rancher-2.0.md

       * can view catalogs and node drivers, but cannot manage them.
       * cannot create roles but can assign them to users invited to their cluster and/or projects.
     * Custom - custom user type role that you can use to define your own user type
-- **Role Based Access Control (RBAC)** - Rancher allows you to create your own global cluster roles that can be easily assigned to any users to managed k8s clusters and projects.
-Rancher includes all out-of-box k8s roles and the ability to your own custom roles.
+- **Role Based Access Control (RBAC)** - Rancher allows you to create your own global cluster roles that can be easily assigned to any users to manage k8s clusters and projects.
+Rancher includes all out-of-box k8s roles and the ability to customize your own roles.
+Each custom role can be assigned to be assignable at a global, cluster, or project level.
 - **Project and Namespace Management** - Users can create namespaces and assign them to projects.
-Projects are a new Rancher concepts that allows you to group a set of namespaces and assigning a set of user permissions on those namespaces.
+Projects are a new Rancher concepts that allows you to group a set of namespaces and assign a set of user permissions on those namespaces.
-- **Workload UX** - Rancher is introducing a new Workload UX that will make allow users to leverage the simplicity of Rancher Compose to create and manage their k8s workloads.
-This is a very experimental for this tech preview but we expect more to come including ingress, dns, volumes, registries, secrets, and certificate management in the following milestone releases.
+- **Workload UX** - Rancher is introducing a new Workload UX that will allow users to leverage the simplicity of Rancher Compose to create and manage their k8s workloads.
+Supported workload features:
+  * Ability to create workloads that will automatically translate into appropriate k8s resources (Pods, StatefulSets, Deployments, DaemonSets, etc.).
+Rancher will also automatically create an appropriate k8s service (NodePort, LoadBalance Service, ClusterIP) based on how the user wants to publish their ports.
+Rancher does the heavy lifting and translation for you.
+You do not need to know or understand k8s constructs before using this.
+  * Ability to create and use Ingress.
+  * Ability to create and use k8s volumes through persistent volume claims (PVC)
+  * Ability to add authenticated registries
+  * Ability to manage k8s secrets
+  * Ability to manage your SSL certificates for Ingress.
+  * Ability to generate a public endpoint based on ports exposed by NodePort Services, LoadBalancer Services, Ingress, and HostPorts.
 - **Rancher CLI** - CLI support for all Rancher 2.0 feature set.
-- **Dynamic Schema** - This will allow the UI to automatically enable/disable functionality based on user role permissions.
-- **Pod Security Policies** - Allow users to create their own pod security policy or policies that can be applied to roles
+- **Pod Security Policies** - Allow users to create their own pod security policy or policies that can be applied to roles.
-- **Group Support** - Allow you to group one or more users and apply them to a cluster or project.
-- **Custom Node Support** - Ability to add nodes from anywhere similar to how 1.6 custom node management worked.
 - **Catalog Support for Helm** - In addition to Rancher Compose support, Helm charts will also be supported in the updated 2.0 catalog where users can launch and update applications based off of either YAML format.
 - **HA and SSL support for Rancher server**
+  * Rancher can be installed via `docker run`
+  * Rancher can be installed into an existing k8s cluster.
+This option will enable HA support as Rancher HA will be managed by the external k8s cluster.
-- **Alerts**
+- **Alert Management**
   * Disabled by default.
 Enabling will install Prometheus AlertManager
   * Support for basic out-of-box alert conditions (final list TBD)
   * Support for following notifiers (Slack, Email, PagerDuty, Webhooks)